Blockbuster Movies & Gutbuster Food

 Once you've got your popcorn, all you have to do is split it up between each of the brown paper bags.
 The smaller bags help control your eating urges and the measured portion virtually guarantees you won't eat more than you had planned.
 The bonus is everyone saves money by sharing popcorn.

 How you order your drink is the next challenge.
-In many theatres a "small" soda is a full 32 ounces.
+In many theaters, a "small" soda is a full 32 ounces.
 The large cups hold as much as 86 ounces.
-(By comparison, when you buy a can of soda you're getting 12 ounces.)
+(By comparison, when you buy a can of soda, you're typically getting 12 ounces.)
 If you buy a regular Coca-Cola, that 32 ounce "small" has 388 calories and nearly one and a half days of sugar...108 grams.
 Order the large and you're holding an unbelievable 1043 calories and 290 grams of sugar.

 Candy is the next hurdle.
 Like popcorn, the bags of candy sold at many movie theatres have been supersized.
 If you didn't or couldn't bring along some kind of health or protein bar, and you've got to have some candy, split it with someone.
 Just like you brought bags for the popcorn, carry some small plastic bags for the candy.
 Open the package and split it between 2, 3 or 4 people so everyone gets a little to enjoy.